Hunapuh/Terraform-and-EKS-project/README.md

 In order to achieve our goal of create an EKS cluster, we need a VPC and I will assume you do not have a VPC (Virtual Private Cloud) available to this project.
 I wil use Terraform as scripting language to create the elements mentioned before.

 ## First Step.
+Creating a VPC

-Creating a VPC with the next elements:
+The VPC will contain the following elements:

 - 2 subnets publics
 - 2 subnets privates